Winterburn Group

-The Winterburn Group is a stratigraphical unit of Frasnian age in the Western Canadian Sedimentary Basin.
+The Winterburn Group is a stratigraphic unit of Frasnian age in the Western Canadian Sedimentary Basin.

 It takes the name from Winterburn area located west of Edmonton, and was first described in well P.A.
 Pyrcz No. 1 by Imperial Oil Limited in 1950.

 Lithology

 The Winterburn Group is composed of silty dolomite, evaporite, argillaceous limestone, red and green siltstone, anhydrite, silty dolomite and siltstone.
 Pinnacle reefs develop in the Nisku Formation.

 Hydrocarbon production

 Oil is produced from the Nisku Formation in the Pembina oil field.

 Distribution

 The Winterburn Group reaches a maximum thickness of 150 m west of the Leduc reef system.
 In central Alberta it is 30 to 70m thick.
 It thins out over the Peace River Arch, and disappears in north-eastern British Columbia.

 Subdivisions

 The Winterburn Group is composed, from bottom to top, of the Nisku, Calmar and Graminia Formations.
 The Graminia Formation includes the carbonate Blue Ridge Member west of the Rimbey-Meadowbrook reef trend.